Mexican mask-folk art: Masks depicting devils and other fantastic creatures

 In addition to masks depicting humans and animals, other masks deal with the fantastic, abstract and supernatural.
 In the Nahua community of Zitlala, Guerrero, the mask for a ceremonial jester is red, with lizards on the cheek and sometimes the nose.
 Masks to indicate the indigenous in the Tastoanes dance often originally had scorpions painted on them, but evolved to include hooked noses and other grotesque features.
 Today the noses are made of wood and images of bikini-clad women are painted on.
-Skull masks have their origins in the pre Hispanic period.
-The depiction of death in pre Hispanic Mexico was not fearful but rather part of life.
-Skull masks represent death still, and can be basic white or with fanciful decorations.
+Skull masks have their origins in the pre-Hispanic period.
+The depiction of death in pre-Hispanic Mexico was not fearful but rather a part of life.
+Skull masks represent death still, and can be basic white or have fanciful decorations.
 Some are serious and others are laughing.
 Some masked characters represent abstract concepts such as time and the Seven Deadly Sins.

 However, the most common fantastic masks are those which depict the devils, demons and Satan himself.
-These vary from near normal human faces to those with wild and/or grotesque features, with human features, animal features or both.
-Depictions of old pre Hispanic gods remain in masks.
-Tlaloc was commonly depicted as having serpents around his eyes and with the fangs of a viper.
+These vary from near normal human faces to those with wild and/or grotesque features, along with human features, animal features or both.
+Depictions of old pre-Hispanic gods remain in masks.
+Tlaloc was commonly depicted as having serpents around his eyes and the fangs of a viper.
 These elements can be found in devil masks today.
-Tezcatlipoca was a night god, whose colors were black and red.
-These are also applied to devil masks.
+Tezcatlipoca was a night god whose colors were black and red.
+These colors are also applied to devil masks.